-GenScript ProBio provides integrated biologics discovery and development solutions from target to IND.
-With our cutting-edge technology platforms in therapeutic antibody discovery and development, we are able to deliver functional antibody leads with good developability and safety in the discovery phase, as well as a reliable, productive and regulatory-compliant process and drug production for IND filing in the development phase, which saves a significant amount of our client's time and money.
+GenScript provides an integrated biologics discovery and development solutions from target to IND.
+With our cutting-edge technology platforms in therapeutic antibody discovery and development, we are able to deliver functional antibody leads with good developability and safety in the discovery phase, as well as reliable, productive and regulatory-compliant process and drug production for IND filing in development phase, which significantly save our clients time and money.